Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Discussion

-Thus, we have built a biologically plausible mesoscopic eco-evolutionary model (see Eqs.\ref{eq:Model1}-\ref{eq:Model3}), fed with experimentally measured parameters (see Table \ref{table:ExValues} in Materials and Methods) and equipped with the mentioned soft trade-off.
+Thus, we have built a biologically plausible eco-evolutionary model (see Eqs.\ref{eq:Model1}-\ref{eq:Model3}), fed with experimentally measured parameters (see SM Table I) and equipped with the mentioned stochastic trade-off.
 We have shown that such a model is indeed able to account for the variability reported in the experiments (Fig.\ref{fig:Result1}).
 In particular, contrary to existing models it does reproduce: (i) the fact that branching occurs in a large proportion, but not all, of the realizations (Fig.\ref{fig:Result1}a-d) (ii) it may happen at considerably different times (Fig.\ref{fig:Result1}f) and (iii) the fraction of acetate scavengers at a certain time are variable across experiments (Fig.\ref{fig:Result1}g-h).

-Moreover, reinterpreting the formalism of de Mazancourt and Dieckmann \cite{Mazancourt} with the idea of the soft trade-off, we have also generalized our results for a larger family of trade-offs.
-More specifically, we have been able to build what we termed the \emph{``branching-feasibility plot''} for our model (Fig.\ref{fig:Result2}a), which quantifies, for the different points in phenotypic space, the possibility of branching for a fairly general set of possible soft trade-offs.
-Indeed, we have verified this by plotting, for different points in phenotypic space, the number of realizations that undergo evolutionary branching (Fig.\ref{fig:Result2}b-c).
-Moreover, we have shown that this number of realizations is affected by both the amplitude of the soft trade-off and the maximum evolutionary time of the specific realization.
-More specifically, the smaller the amplitude and the higher the maximum evolutionary time, the higher the number of realizations that undergo branching.
-In conclusion, the branching-feasibility plot reveals that for a large set of soft trade-offs, this type of chemostat system is fairly likely to undergo a diversification event, all the most for low values of $V_a$, justifying its repeated, although variable, emergence in actual experiments.
+By reinterpreting the formalism of de Mazancourt and Dieckmann \cite{Mazancourt} with the concept of a stochastic trade-off, our model generalizes the results for a broader family of trade-offs.
+Besides, we have developed what we term the \emph{``branching-feasibility plot''} (Fig.\ref{fig:Result2}a), which quantifies the likelihood of branching at various points in phenotypic space for a general set of stochastic trade-offs.
+We have verified this by plotting the number of realizations that undergo evolutionary branching at different points in phenotypic space Fig.\ref{fig:Result2}b-c.
+In summary, the branching-feasibility plot for our model indicates that for a wide range of stochastic trade-offs, this type of chemostat system is quite likely to undergo a diversification event, especially for low values of $V_a$.
+This justifies its repeated, albeit variable, emergence in actual experiments.